Islam in the United States: Views on the society of the United States

-In a 2007 survey titled Muslim Americans: Middle Class and Mostly Mainstream, the Pew Research Center found Muslim Americans to be "largely integrated, happy with their lives, and moderate with respect to many of the issues that have divided Muslims and Westerners around the world."
+In a 2007 survey titled Muslim Americans: Middle Class and Mostly Mainstream, the Pew Research Center found that Muslim Americans were "largely integrated, happy with their lives, and moderate with respect to many of the issues that have divided Muslims and Westerners around the world."

 47% of respondents said they considered themselves Muslims first and Americans second.
 However, this was compared to 81% of British Muslims and 69% of German Muslims, when asked the equivalent question.
 A similar disparity exists in income, the percentage of American Muslims living in poverty is 2% higher than the general population, compared to an 18% disparity for French Muslims and 29% difference for Spanish Muslims.

 Politically, American Muslims both supported larger government and are socially conservative.
 Despite their social conservatism, 71% of American Muslims expressed a preference for the Democratic Party.
 The Pew Research survey also showed that nearly three quarters of respondents believed that American society rewards them for hard work regardless of their religious background.

 The same poll reported that 40% of U.S. Muslims believe that Arab Muslims carried out the 9/11 attacks.
 Another 28% do not believe it and 32% said they had no opinion.
 Among the 28% who doubted that Arab Muslims were behind the conspiracy, one-fourth said the U.S. government or President George W. Bush was responsible.
 26% of American Muslims believe the U.S.-led "war on terror" is a sincere effort to root out international terrorism.
 5% of those surveyed had a "very favorable" or "somewhat favorable" view of Al-Qaeda.
 35% of American Muslims stated that the decision for military action in Afghanistan was the right one and 12% supported the use of military force in Iraq.

 Although American Muslims do report feeling discriminated against as a religious minority, they are just as likely as the general public (81%) to say they value their American Identity.
 In fact, a 2018 study done by the Institute for Social Policy and Understanding asserts that, “a higher religious identity correlates with a higher American identity among all Americans, especially Muslims.”